europace/kex-push/README.md

 - [Topic Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html)
 - configuration changes ([Device Shadow](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html))

-## The Partner tree as Topic
+## The partner tree as Topic

-A Subscriber is allowed to receive all topics for Plaketten in the Partner tree underneath their own Plakette and for themselves.
+A Subscriber is allowed to receive all topics for Plaketten in the partner tree underneath their own Plakette and for themselves.
 In addition the client is allowed to request a shadow document.
 This document povides you with the highest possible Topic.
 Should a topic change - e.g. due to restruring inside the partner tree - the client has to react appropriately.
 It is recommended to then `unsubsribe` to the old topic and `subscribe` to the new topic..

 For the topics the [AWS Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#iot-protocol-limits) apply, for example the depth can be a maximum of 7 layers.